Man With a Pizza Plan

 Inspiring ICE Alum Matt Hyland

-In 2014, when Saveur ranked Brooklyn as their #1 food destination worldwide, guess which of the neighborhood restaurants became the “cover girl” for the borough’s inimitable flavors?
-That’s right—Emily.
+In 2014, when Saveur ranked Brooklyn as its No. 1 food destination worldwide, guess which of the neighborhood restaurants became the “cover girl” for the borough’s inimitable flavors?
+That’s right, Emily.
 The brainchild of ICE Culinary Arts grad Matt Hyland and his wife Emily, this new Clinton Hill eatery has captured the creative minds and palates of the world’s most discerning pizza lovers.
 So we knew we had to talk to the man behind the pies and learn a little bit more about his path to becoming a professional pizzaiolo.

 What were you doing before you enrolled at ICE?
 What motivated you to enroll at that time?